m-lab/ndt-server-go/README.md

 # ndt-server-go
-Cleansheet ndt server in go, using tcp-info library.
+Cleansheet ndt server in go, just runs the SSL+Websocket version of the protocol, and only for S2C and C2S.